In General

 If anyone also happens to be into R/C models, you are probably familiar with the battery packs and chargers used to charge multi-cell batteries.
 The battery packs have a sense lead coming off of each cell so that the individual cells can all be properly charged, and that is why you can charge a 2, 3, or more cell pack at the same time with them all in series.
 The guys that do this in R/C modeling call this balancing, although because of the way the battery packs for R/C airplanes are made, the chargers can charge the individual cells properly.
 Using a standard 24V charger for our batteries, we do not have that luxury in the great majority of chargers, so they will not get a "balanced charge".

-Someone commented that there is a 24V charger than can accommodate the differences in charge, but I don't know how much it costs.
-These marine chargers are 50 bucks each, and will float charge the batteries as needed.
-For the price, they do a lot, and have a lot of bells n whistles :-)
+Someone commented that there is a 24V charger than can accommodate the differences in charge, but I'm not familiar with "it", and don't know how much it costs.
+These chargers are 50 bucks each, and will float charge the batteries once a full charge is reached.
+For the price, they do a lot, and have a lot of bells n whistles.
+Since originally writing this, you can now find smaller chargers, so I will probably opt for them :-)

 If you decide to use gel-cel type batteries, you can not use this kind of charger, they will get overcharged.